PlanQK/planqk-platform-samples/coding-templates/python/template-README.md

 However, you can also create a PlanQK Service manually via the PlanQK UI at <https://platform.planqk.de>.

+> **RECOMMENDED:**
+> To offer your service via an API to others, you should also take the time to adapt the `openapi-spec.yml` file, in order to describe your API.
+> This will help others to understand how to use your service.
+> For more information, see the [PlanQK documentation](https://docs.platform.planqk.de/docs/service-platform/managed-services.html).

 ### Manual service creation

 At last, you must zip (at minimum) the `src` folder and the `environment.yml` file, which will be the file you upload in order to create a PlanQK Service.